software-mansion-labs/webgpu-workshop/src/lessons/2_Paint/README.md

 });
 ```

-2.6 Create a command encoder and queue compute pass to GPU.
+2.6 Create a command encoder and a compute pass.
 📁 `paint.web.ts`
 ```ts
 function draw() {